Historical gold mine tailings

 Molly LeBlanc for her manuscript "A Literature Review on the

-Molly LeBlanc co-presented the DEEHR group's research at
+Molly LeBlanc co-presented the DEEHR group's research at the 2017

-to Romina Juncos who published her paper showing links
+Romina Juncos who published her paper showing links between

 processing for Lake Nahuel Huapi.
 Link